-In spring 2010, the world got a sense of the breadth and depth of Mark Zuckerberg's vision.
-During the firm's annual f8 Developers Conference, Facebook launched a series of initiatives referred to as Open Graph that placed the company directly at the center of identity, sharing, and personalization-not just on Facebook but also across the Web.
+Facebook's Open Graph offers the world a glimpse of the breadth and depth of Mark Zuckerberg's vision.
+The initiative places the company directly at the center of identity, sharing, and personalization-not just on Facebook but also across the Web.

 With just a few lines of HTML code, any developer could add a Facebook "Like" button to their site and take advantage of the social network's power of viral distribution.
 A user clicking that page's "Like" button automatically would then send a link to that page to their news feed, where it has the potential to be seen by all of their friends.
 No additional sign-in is necessary as long as you logged into Facebook first (reinforcing Facebook's importance as the first stop in your Internet surfing itinerary).
-While some sites renamed "Like" to "Recommend" (after all, do you really want to "like" a story about a disaster or tragedy?), the effort was adopted with stunning speed.
-Facebook's "Like" button served up more than one billion times across the Web in the first twenty-four hours, and over fifty thousand Web sites signed up to add the "Like" button to their content within the first week.A.
-Oreskovic, "Facebook Efforts Hint at Growing Ad Clout," Guardian, April 30, 2010.
+The effort was adopted with stunning speed.
+Facebook's "Like" button served up more than one billion times across the Web in the first twenty-four hours, and over fifty thousand Web sites signed up to add the "Like" button to their content within the first week.
+(Facebook now includes several new verb options beyond "like.")J. Brodkin, "Facebook Shuts Down Beacon Program, Donates \$9.5 Million to Settle Lawsuit," NetworkWorld, December 8, 2009; and N. Devore, "Facebook Moves Beyond the "Like" Button, Introduces New Verbs to Timeline," OBI, "Jan.
+25, 2012.